 3.1 Data collection

 Data were collected at the Dairy Campus research facilities of Wageningen University and Research in Leeuwarden, the Netherlands, during two periods of five days in two successive weeks in 2019 (July 3 to 8 and July 10 to 15, both periods with normal weather conditions with temperatures between 10 and 20°C).
 Two groups of cows, one housed in a freestall barn with a straw deep litter bedding and one in a freestall with synthetic flooring, were equipped with uwb-positioning tags on the upside of a neck collar (Ubisense, Cambridge, UK and Noldus, Wageningen, the Netherlands) and accelerometers attached to right hind leg (IceQube® pedometers, IceRobotics, Edinburgh, United Kingdom).
-It is important to note that the Ubisense technology relies on different methods to determine (x,y)-position compared to (x )-position.
+It is important to note that the Ubisense technology relies on different methods to determine (x,y)-position compared to (z)-position, affecting accuracy of the measurements.
 The first is calculated based on time difference of arrival, whereas the latter is derived from the axis of arrival, which makes the (z ) more dependent on e.g., orientation of the tags.
+For the (x)- and (y) position, an accuracy of around 0.2m was found, whereas the (z)-accuracy was found to vary between 0.5 and 1m.
 Each group consisted of 16 cows selected based on production level, age and lactation stage such that the characteristics were comparable across each group.
 The cows were milked twice daily in a rotary parlour and fed ad libitum with a partial mixed ration complemented with concentrates individually rationed based on production level.

 3.2 Lying behaviour